JinyeonKim/jinyeonkim.github.io/_pages/about_JY.md

 ## 🧑‍💼 Summary
- >I am an M.S. student in [Yonsei University](https://www.yonsei.ac.kr/sc/), working at [Seoul National University (SNU)](https://www.snu.ac.kr/)'s [Machine Perception and Reasoning Lab](https://snumprlab.github.io/) under the supervision of [Prof. Jonghyun Choi](https://ppolon.github.io/).
-My research is focused on Embodied AI.
-Prior to the M.S. course, I was a researcher at the [Korea Electronics Technology Institute (KETI)](https://www.keti.re.kr/eng/main/main.php)’s Intelligent Image Processing Research Center from 2020 to 2021.
-Currently, I am looking for an internship or a full time position in embodied agent research.
+>I am a Post-Master Researcher at the [Machine Perception and Reasoning Lab](https://snumprlab.github.io/), [Seoul National University (SNU)](https://www.snu.ac.kr/), under the supervision of [Prof. Jonghyun Choi](https://ppolon.github.io/).
+My research focuses on Embodied AI, particularly in perception and planning/replanning.
+Prior to my M.S. studies, I worked as a researcher at the [Korea Electronics Technology Institute (KETI)](https://www.keti.re.kr/eng/main/main.php)’s Intelligent Image Processing Research Center from 2020 to 2021 as a researcher.
+>I am currently seeking an internship or a full-time position in embodied agent research.

 ----